 In 2014 the Royal Mint began honouring architectural marvels throughout the United Kingdom with the release of a commemorative silver coin.
 The first release portrayed the time-piece Big Ben and is reported to have sold out in 11 days.
 This year the Royal Mint issued the second coin of a 100# silver coin featuring a portrayal of Buckingham Palace.

 The portrayal of the royal family residence was chosen from that of Gwyn Davies and Laura Clancy, according to the Royal Mint online.
 The silver coin comes with a brief history of Buckingham Palace, which dates back to the regimes of King George III and King George IV.
-Sources notes Queen Victoria was the first Sovereign to reside there, and was fully renovated prior to the start of World War I in 1914.
+Sources note Queen Victoria was the first Sovereign to reside there and was fully renovated prior to the start of World War I in 1914.

 The silver metal used to mint this coin is said to be among the purest type, (999) and each coin is said to be 2oz of silver.
 The Royal Mint has classified this coin as a limited edition and made 50,000 coins available for purchase.
 The allowed amounts are 10 per household.
 The product code assigned is UK15101P #100.00.